c0dejump/dld/README.md

 (wp-content uploads discovery)

-Files discovery script in wp-upload
+Files discovery script in wp-content/uploads

 Script to check existing files (not jpg, png etc..) in a "wp-content/uploads/"